rfhb/ctrdata/README.md

 * Unique (de-duplicated) clinical trial records are identified, as the database may well hold information from more than one register.

-* Records in a database will be updated by a simple query command.
+* Records in a database can be updated by a simple query command.

 * In the background, `exec/euctr2json.sh` is a special script that transforms EUCTR plain text files to json format.